 Estate Planning With Compassion

-“Estate Planning” sounds expensive and like something only needed by the very rich.
-Actually, an estate plan is a set of documents which everyone needs – a Will and/or Revocable Trust, Financial Power of Attorney, Health Care Power of Attorney and Advanced Care Plan.
+Estate planning sounds expensive and like something only needed by the very rich.
+Actually, an estate plan is a set of documents that everyone needs – a will and/or revocable trust, financial power of attorney, health care power of attorney and advance care plan.

 An up-to-date estate plan allows you to establish your legacy, giving to loved ones and charities when you pass away.
-Of equal importance are financial and health care powers of attorney which are legally necessary to enable you to appoint persons you choose to serve as your financial and health care agents if at any time you are unable to act for yourself due to incapacitation.
+Of equal importance are financial and health care powers of attorney, which are legally necessary to enable you to appoint persons you choose to serve as your financial and health care agents if, at any time, you are unable to act for yourself due to incapacitation.

 Peace Of Mind For Your Probate And Trust Administration Needs